Thank you for contacting

 Protecting Taxpayers: How to Recognize and Report Scams

-The IRS reminds the public that its official websites always display a locked padlock icon and use the .gov domain.
-Any email claiming to be from the IRS that includes requests for credit, money, or unusual payments should be flagged immediately.
-The agency emphasizes that it never asks for a specific payment method, such as a wire transfer or prepaid debit card.
+Any email claiming to be from the IRS that includes requests for payment or financial information should be flagged immediately.
+The IRS never demands immediate payment by a specific method, such as a wire transfer or prepaid debit card, and it never threatens arrest for unpaid taxes.

-Officials also caution that falling for these traps often removes valuable information from circulation, putting more people at risk.
-Simple steps—such as checking the source of a message, using secure logins, and keeping tax records offline—help avoid falling victim.
+Officials also caution that falling for these traps can put more people at risk.
+Simple steps — such as verifying the source of a message, avoiding unfamiliar links, and reporting suspicious contacts promptly — help protect your financial information.

 Impact on Taxpayers and the Tax System

 The consequences of these scams go beyond individual losses.
-Criminals routinely file fraudulent tax returns to capture refunds, leaving legitimate filers waiting months to resolve disputes.
-Some use stolen data to open financial accounts, while others immediately push their victims to pay fake balances.
+When personal or financial data is stolen, criminals may attempt to file fraudulent tax returns to capture refunds, leaving legitimate filers to spend considerable time resolving disputes.
+Others may use stolen information to access existing financial accounts or create new ones.

 Official Source Links